 3.2.
-Components
+Components 23

 - Configure Memory Protection Units (MPU).
 Additionally, add logic to detect whether a Memory Management Unit (MMU) is present at the current exception level and if not, trigger the MPU initialization and deinitialization.
 It is only possible to determine which memory system architecture is active at S-EL1 from S-EL2 (system register VTCR_EL2), so at S-EL1 assume the MMU is configured for backwards compatibility. - Disable setting the exception vectors (VBAR_EL2).
-There is already logic to disable exception vectors for Secondary Program Loader (SPL) builds, so this has been extended to allow disabling the vectors for non-SPL builds too. - Make disabling hypercalls when switching to S-EL1 configurable. - Extend the ARMV8_SWITCH_TO_EL1 functionality: - By adding support for switching to S-EL1 for EFI (Extensible Firmware Interface) booting (it was previously only implemented for booti and bootm). - The environment variable armv8_switch_to_el1 has been added to allow the boot exception level to be configured at runtime, which overrides the compile-time option.
+There is already logic to disable exception vectors for Secondary Program Loader (SPL) builds, so this has been extended to allow disabling the vectors for non-SPL builds too. - Make disabling hypercalls when switching to S-EL1 configurable. - Extend the ARMV8_SWITCH_TO_EL1 functionality: - By adding support for switching to S-EL1 for EFI (Extensible Firmware Interface) booting (it was previously only implemented for booti and bootm). - The environment variable armv8_switch_to_el1 has been added to allow the boot exception level to be configured at runtime, which overrides the compile-time option. - Disable setting the COUNTER_FREQUENCY.
+The value it's set to might be different from the value used by the first-stage bootloader.

-To support amending the device tree at runtime, there is also a patch to enable CONFIG_LIBFDT_OVERLAY for the BASER_FVP.
+To support amending the device tree at runtime, there is also a patch to enable CONFIG_LIBFDT_OVERLAY for the BASER FVP.